 | Week 3 | Inference & Serving | KV cache, quantization, batching, cost optimization, PagedAttention |

-1–2 hours reading + 1 practice exercise.
-Focus on explaining concepts out loud to test your true understanding.
+1-2 hours reading + 1 practice exercise.
+Focus on explaining concepts out loud to test your true understanding, and spend at least two sessions a week answering one question verbally without notes.

 For engineers transitioning from classical ML or software engineering, this extended timeline builds from first principles.
 It ensures you have the necessary foundations in embeddings, attention mechanisms, and basic vector math before tackling advanced deployment architectures: